 This lentil Bolognese is a vegan twist on the classic Italian Bolognese, and while it’s not authentic (read: no meat), it is rich, flavorful, and hearty.

 Making a Quick Bolognese

 The reason this version of lentil Bolognese is so fast is that I opted for a pre-made tomato pasta sauce.

-I tried other versions of the sauce, but this version won me over because I could start the sauce, then start cooking this Instant Pot Spaghetti Squash, and everything would be finished at the same time.
+I tried other versions of the sauce, but this version won me over because I could start the sauce, then start cooking this Instant Pot Spaghetti Squash (or this roasted spaghetti squash), and everything would be finished at the same time.

 What Kind of Pasta Sauce Should I Buy?

 Try to buy a sauce without a lot of added sugar or flavoring added.

 I recommend using an organic tomato basil pasta sauce.